All photography provided by

 Everything Organic Nursery Pvt.Ltd.(EVON) was established in 2010 with the overall aim of recognizing the wealth and health of traditional Nepali rural life and enhancing this way of life using new approaches and materials for organic farming.

 We demonstrate and teach Bio-intensive organic methods which produce large yields and healthy vegetables, berries, fruit and nut trees.
 Small farmers can grow high value crops and increase their income.

-BIOINTENSIVE SHEET COMPOSTED BEDS PRODUCE 1.1 TO 1.5 TIMES MORE THAN CHEMICAL FERTILIZER.
+BIOINTENSIVE BEDS PRODUCE 1.1 TO 1.5 TIMES MORE THAN CHEMICAL FERTILIZER.

 See Practices for How To instructions

 We are committed to promoting, demonstrating and teaching organic agriculture in Nepal, and improving Nepal's environment for future generations.

 EVON's primary objective is enrichment of rural life so that young people will be attracted to remaining in their home villages.